armysarge/SSDigi-Modem/README.md

  SSDigi Modem is a software modem for amateur radio digital communications.
 It provides a flexible platform for transmitting and receiving digital data over radio frequencies with various modulation schemes.
 Supports Windows, Linux, and MacOS.

+ CURRENTLY BROKEN: This project is currently in development and may not be fully functional.
+Please check the issues page for known problems and updates.

 ## Features

 - **Spectrum Analyzer**: Real-time visualization of frequency spectrum with configurable display range